Advertisement

 Once a fish grabs your topwater, you’ll need to put some backbone into the set because a slow-moving lure won’t set itself.
 “Blues and big stripers have a mouth as hard as Tupperware,” says Kittredge, “and you need to punch a hole in it.
 Once a fish is hooked, use plenty of pressure to work it out of the rocks as quickly as possible, using the motor if necessary, and hope for good luck.
 I’ve lost plenty of big bass because I wasn’t ready for a fish of that size.”

-Best Times to Fish; Best Rigs to Use
+Best Times to Fish and the Best Rigs to Use

 Fishing stripers and blues in Northeast boulder fields - a double